God Owns it All

 The thought that God owns everything can be a sobering one.
-It certainly affects the way that we handle money.
-After all, if God really owns it, then I’m responsible to Him for how I spend the money that He has allocated to me.
-That means that every dollar that I spend ought to have some sort of eternal purpose attached to it.
+It certainly affects the way we handle money.
+After all, if God really owns everything, I’m responsible to Him for how I spend the money He has allocated to me.
+That means every dollar I spend ought to have eternal purpose attached to it.

 In the Old Testament, king David understood this principle well, and gives us a beautiful description of it in I Chronicles 29:12-16:

 In your hands are strength and power

 13 Now, our God, we give you thanks,

 14 “But who am I, and who are my people, that we should be able to give as generously as this?
 Everything comes from you, and we have given you only what comes from your hand.
 15 We are foreigners and strangers in your sight, as were all our ancestors.
 Our days on earth are like a shadow, without hope.
 16 LORD our God, all this abundance that we have provided for building you a temple for your Holy Name comes from your hand, and all of it belongs to you.